Top 5 Distortion and Overdrive Pedals and How To Use Them

 One versatile rodent

 The controls on the Rat 2 consist of Distortion, Filter, and Volume and the pedal itself is very robust.
-That Filter control is the key to getting the best out of the pedal, and as you turn it clockwise it gets darker in tone.
+The filter control is the key to getting the best out of the pedal, and as you turn it clockwise, the tone gets darker.
 As it is a Low Pass filter.
 The drive tone is all silicon diode hard-clipping on the pre-amplified signal, creating symmetric distortion in a similar way to an MXR Distortion+ or the Boss DS-1.

 Don’t hung up by the LM308 op-amp debate, and rather focus on how to dial in the Rat 2.
 These little black boxes have a ton of great tones available.
 Subtle tweaks really can open up what is on offer with this circuit so be prepared to tweak your rodent.
 A good example of a classic distortion tone would be to set the Distortion knob to around noon, the Filter knob to around 10 o’clock, and the Volume to around 2 o’clock.